Find the right treadmill to match your fitness goals, space and budget

 We especially love that this space-saving treadmill still comes with a lot of perks, such as the ability to connect to your smart device.
 Also, you have the option to connect to the Echelon community through live and on-demand fitness classes if you choose the $39/month subscription.

 What you do find on these smaller treadmills is a shorter deck.
 The Stride’s belt measures 55 inches, which could be problematic for taller users.
-Also, the motor is just 1.75 CPH compared to the 2.75 and 3+ CPH we find on models meant for more active runners.
+Also, the motor is just 1.75 CPH compared to the 2.75 and 3+ CPH we find on models that are meant for more active runners.

 Best Compact Treadmill: LifePro Pacer